nshkrdotcom/perimeter/docs/migration_strategy_guide.md

-# Migration Strategy Guide: From Traditional Elixir to Type-Safe Boundaries
+# Migration Strategy Guide: From Traditional Elixir to Type-Safe Perimeters

 ## Overview

-This guide provides a comprehensive strategy for migrating existing Elixir applications to use the "Defensive Boundary / Offensive Interior" pattern.
+This guide provides a comprehensive strategy for migrating existing Elixir applications to use the "Defensive Perimeter / Offensive Interior" pattern.
 The migration is designed to be gradual, allowing teams to adopt type contracts incrementally while maintaining system stability.

 ## Migration Phases